 • Mainstream Child-Friendly School practices into national education plans, policies and standards so that schools across the country provide safe, clean and protective environments for children.

-• Although a child’s brain develops rapidly during the first five years of life, only 75 per cent of children in Thailand attend early childhood development services
+• Although a child’s brain develops rapidly during the first five years of life, only 84 per cent of children aged 3-5 in Thailand attend early childhood development services

-• Among the 65 countries participating in the Programme for International Student Assessment (PISA) in 2009, students in Thailand ranked 50th in Reading, 50th in Mathematics and 49th in Science
+• Among the 65 countries participating in the Programme for International Student Assessment (PISA) in 2012, students in Thailand ranked 48th in Reading and Science and 50th in Mathematics